 Assembler Action: A machine instruction or an address constant is assembled as zero.
 In a DC, DS, DXD statement or in a duplication-factor or length-modifier expression, the operand in error and the following operands are ignored.
+In an EQU statement zero is assigned as the value of the undefined symbol.
 Any other instruction is ignored entirely.